MatousAc/qag/research/notes.md

 * 7b-chatQG06: Testing w Lora layers (qvk) and quality threshold 9.
 Results seem to be like the above.
 Questions are seem relevant at first and the model even seems to correct itself in places, but in QAG this model underperforms.
 A significant amount of questions are off.
 * 7b-chatQG07: Like 05 but now with the paragraph_sentence context.
 When prompted without extra context and hl tokens, the model still seemed to produce good questions.
 It produces more trash and newlines afterwards though.
 When prompted with the extra context as trained, the model produces decent questions.
 It significantly improves QAG for very short verses.
 It seems to flounder less in general.
 The main downside is that it will sometimes guess at information that is not provided to it and will misplace a text in the Bible.
 This causes the model to sometimes produce completely wrong questions for the context.
 Also the model has not been discouraged from creativity enough, so it sometimes just makes up facts that are not found in the context or extended context.
 It is a major problem and we will not train the model this way in the future.
 * **7b-chatQG08**: New data (Paulean && NAD).
 More Lora layers and other optimal hyperparameters.
 Quality threshold 8.
 The gestion generation is significantly better.
 The questions are more articulate and exact.
 There is still a slight issue with potentially making stuff up from the wrong part of the bible.
 I should try training w/ references.
 There is a small potential for maybe training the smaller verses with the highlight tokens, as the model (on rare occasion) may mistake another part of context referring to the answer and then will mention stuff outside the context verse.
+* 7b-chatQG09: Messed up training.
+Disregard.
-* 7b-chatQG09: Trained with references in prompt.
+* 7b-chatQG10: Trained with references included.
+Also including the new Joshua and Judges data.
+Quality 8.
 Yet to be tested.

 # Input format testing